Causal Consistency for Reversible Multiparty Protocols: Abstract

 \section{Abstract}

-Under a reversible semantics, computation steps can be undone.
-This paper addresses the integration of reversible semantics into process languages for communication-centric systems, equipped with \emph{behavioral types}.
-In prior work, we introduced a \emph{monitors-as-memories} approach to seamlessly integrate reversible semantics into a process model in which concurrency is governed by \emph{session types} (a class of behavioral types), covering binary (two-party) protocols with syn\-chro\-nous communications.
-Although such a model offers a simple setting for showcasing our approach, its expressiveness is rather limited.
-Here we substantially extend our approach, and use it to define reversible semantics for a very expressive process model that accounts for multiparty ($n$-party) protocols (\emph{choreographies}), asynchronous communication, decoupled rollbacks, and process passing.
-As main technical result, we prove that our multiparty, reversible semantics is \emph{causally-consistent}.
+In programming models with a \emph{reversible semantics}, computational steps can be undone.
+This paper addresses the integration of reversible semantics into process languages for communication-centric systems equipped with \emph{behavioral types}.
+In prior work, we introduced a \emph{monitors-as-memories} approach to seamlessly integrate reversible semantics into a process model in which concurrency is governed by \emph{session types} (a class of behavioral types), covering binary (two-party) protocols with syn\-chro\-nous communication.
+The applicability and expressiveness of the binary setting, however, is limited.
+Here we extend our approach, and use it to define reversible semantics for an expressive process model that accounts for \emph{multiparty} ($n$-party) protocols, asynchronous communication, decoupled rollbacks, and abstraction passing.
+As main result, we prove that our reversible semantics for multiparty protocols is \emph{causally-consistent}.
+A key technical ingredient in our developments is an alternative reversible semantics with \emph{atomic rollbacks}, which is conceptually simple and is shown to characterize decoupled rollbacks.